marko-grozdanic/mundus-novus/README.md

-# mathos-opengl-terrain
+# Mundus Novus

-# OpenGL 3D Terrain generator
+# An OpenGL 3D Terrain generator

 An OpenGL application for procedurally generating terrain meshes using the Midpoint Displacement(Diamond-Square) algorithm.
 The application includes two shaders, a Phong lighting shader and a topological shader based on vertex height.